SmartSoftDev/git_info_generator/README.md

 ## Git changes tracking

 In order to track changes from git history each project should list all files or directories that are affecting this project.
-In such a way the GC tool can read the git history and decide wether it is affecting the project or not.
+In such a way the GC tool can read the git history and decide weather it is affecting the project or not.
 To configure the paths to the tracked files "location" field should be used like that:
 ```
 location: